SAP-archive/teched2020-DEV161/exercises/ex5/README.md

     >Clicking the filters has no impact as the logic was not implemented.
 This will be the next step in the exercise.

+    >You'll handle the texts in a later exercise.

 ## Exercise 5.2 - Logic Modifications (Controller)